 A quick word on business school expectations: Reputable business schools expect you to know advanced math and accounting basics, and to be able to communicate on a professional level.
 In the U.S., b-schools also expect you to be fluent in English.

 The GMAT test mirrors those expectations.
 If you really bombed that first GMAT practice test in either verbal or quant, do an honest self-evaluation.
 If you are very uncomfortable with math or grammar, or you don’t know English well, take a class or two to get up to speed.
-Austin GMAT Review offers a math boot camp for those who are a little rusty and need a review.
+Austin GMAT Review offers a GMAT math bootcamp for those who are a little rusty and need a review.

 It’s not just about taking an exam; it’s preparing you for a business career.